Experience Overview

 - Hotel (Number of Nights: 1)

-Embark on city tour that showcases the various stages of Bishkek’s history.
-Visit the severe Ala-Too Square, once known as Lenin Square, and learn about the towering statue depicting folkloric hero Manas.
-Continue to Dubovy Park, and wander among the open-air galleries before strolling between the century-old oaks along Freedom Avenue.
-In the afternoon, you'll have some free time to further explore Bishkek.
-Quite the contrast to the relaxed quiet streets, square and parks in the city centre, Osh Market is noisy, crowded, and a perfect peek into local life.
-You'll find all kinds of things on sale here, from spices and fruits to clothes and carpets.
+This morning, join your local leader on a guided city tour that showcases the various stages of Bishkek’s history.
+Visit the Ala-Too Square, once known as Lenin Square, and learn about the towering statue depicting folkloric hero Manas.
+Then, continue to Dubovy Park.
+Here, you’ll wander the open-air galleries, then explore the century-old oaks along Freedom Avenue.
+In the afternoon, you'll have some free time to further explore Bishkek at your own pace – maybe visit the Osh Market and wander through the stalls selling spices, fruits, clothes and carpets.

 Included Activities: